 In this tutorial, we will show you how to install fail2ban on CentOS 8.
 For those of you who didn’t know, Fail2ban is a security-based application for your Unix-based server.
-The fail2ban service is commonly used to protect your SSH and FTP from unauthorized connection.
-These apps run as a daemon that uses python scripts to parse log files for system intrusion attempts and adds custom rules to iptables configuration file to ban access to certain IP addresses.
+The fail2ban service is commonly used to protect your SSH and FTP from unauthorized connections.
+These apps run as a daemon that uses python scripts to parse log files for system intrusion attempts and adds custom rules to iptables configuration files to ban access to certain IP addresses.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 If you are ready open up your terminal and follow through with this tutorial, and in less than 10 minutes you will install fail2ban on a CentOS 8 server.

 - A server running one of the following operating systems: CentOS 8.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Install Fail2Ban on CentOS 8